phetsims/bending-light/doc/model.md

 When showing multiple reflections in the Prisms screen, light rays are terminated after 50 reflections/refractions to ensure computability.

+There is no attenuation in the simulation, either at surfaces or in vacuum.
+At each surface, the `power_in = power_out`

 The Sellmeier equation is used to compute the index of refraction of glass as a function of wavelength: http://en.wikipedia.org/wiki/Sellmeier_equation